Goodbye Yellow Brick Road: Release and reception

-The original 1973 LP, when released on CD, was released on two discs, while the 1992 and 1995 CD remasters put the album on one disc as it was slightly less than 80 minutes.
+The original 1973 LP was released on two discs, while the 1992 and 1995 CD remasters put the album on one disc, as it was slightly less than 80 minutes.
 The 30th anniversary edition followed the original format, splitting the album across two discs to allow the inclusion of the bonus tracks, while a DVD on the making of the album was also included.
-The album has also been released by Mobile Fidelity as a single disc 24 karat gold CD.
+The album has also been released by Mobile Fidelity as a single disc 24-karat gold CD.
 The album (including all four bonus tracks) was released on SACD (2003), DVD-Audio (2004), and Blu-ray Audio (2014).
 These high resolution releases included the original stereo mixes, as well as 5.1 remixes produced and engineered by Greg Penny.

-Goodbye Yellow Brick Road is widely regarded as one of John's best albums, and is one of his most popular; it is his best-selling studio album.
+Goodbye Yellow Brick Road is widely regarded as one of John's best albums, and is one of his most popular.
+It is his best-selling studio album.

-In the US it was certified gold on 12 October 1973 (just days after release), 5× platinum in March 1993, and eventually 8× platinum in February 2014 by the RIAA.
+In the US, it was certified gold on 12 October 1973 (just days after release), 5× platinum in March 1993, and eventually 8× platinum in February 2014 by the RIAA.

 Legacy

 The album was inducted into the Grammy Hall of Fame in 2003, and was included in the 2005 book 1001 Albums You Must Hear Before You Die.

 In 2003 and 2012, the album was ranked number 91 on Rolling Stone magazine's list of the 500 greatest albums of all time, and re-ranked number 112 in a 2020 revised list.
 Goodbye Yellow Brick Road ranked number 59 in Channel 4's 2009 list of 100 Greatest Albums.

-According to Acclaimed Music, it is the 150th most celebrated album in popular music history.
+In 2023, Joe Lynch of Billboard ranked the album cover, depicting the "bedazzled rocker – wearing ruby red platform heels and a bomber jacket with his name on it — step[ping] into a poster of the famed yellow brick road Dorothy and her coterie followed to the Emerald City of Oz," as the 74th best album cover of all time.
+Lynch dubbed the image career-defining, as it "came out three years before Elton himself did – but if you didn't get that he was a Friend of Dorothy based on this, that's on you."

+The liner note illustration for the song "I've Seen That Movie Too", depicting silhouettes in front of a movie screen, inspired the staging of the comedy television series Mystery Science Theater 3000.

+American parody artist "Weird Al" Yankovic has said the album was the first that he bought with his own money and was "probably the most impactful" on him, calling it "a masterwork."